Probate Q&A Series

 3. Determine Who May Serve as Administrator

 North Carolina law sets a priority order for appointing an administrator under N.C.
 Gen. Stat. § 28A-6-2.
-Eligible persons include spouses and blood relatives who meet age and residency requirements.
+Eligible persons include spouses and blood relatives who meet statutory qualifications.

 • A statement that the decedent died intestate